A possibility-theoretic solution to Basu's Bayesian--frequentist via media: A possibility-theoretic via media

-The possibility contour in \eqref{eq:pl} determines a full-blown possibility measure for $\Theta$:
+The possibility contour in \eqref{eq:pl} extends to a full-blown possibility measure for $\Theta$:

+There is also a dual {\em necessity measure} defined via conjugacy, i.e., $\lPi_x(A) = 1 - \uPi_x(A^c)$, and it's easy to show that $\lPi_x(A) \leq \uPi_x(A)$ for all $A \subseteq \TT$ and all $x \in \XX$.
 Possibilistic reasoning proceeds exactly as described above.
-The difference here compared to at the end of Section~\ref{S:likelihood} is that now there's a universal possibility scale, so it's easy for the user to decide what it means for $\uPi_x(A)$ to be ``small'' and to understand what are the methodological implications of this decision.
+The difference here compared to at the end of Section~\ref{S:likelihood} is that now there's a universal possibility scale, so it's easy for the user to decide what it means for $\uPi_x(A)$ to be ``small''---or, equivalently, what it means for $\lPi_x(A)$ to be ``large''---and to understand the methodological implications of this decision.

 \begin{thm0} The IM determined by the possibility contour in \eqref{eq:pl} is {\em (strongly) valid}, i.e.,

 and, consequently, the possibility measure \eqref{eq:poss} satisfies

 \end{thm0}